A. J. Muste: Radical for Peace/Finding True North from David B. Schock, Ph.D.

 The third film highlights A. J.’s efforts at race reconciliation and demilitarization.
 The film follow A. J.’s history through the support of Students for A Democratic Society.

 The fourth and final installment includes several of the efforts by A. J. and his associates to work for peace: the 1963 Birmingham action with The Reverend Martin Luther King, Jr., the March on Washington, and a deep dive into one of the efforts by A. J. Muste and his adherents as we tell the story of their their walk from Quebec to Washington, D.C., and then Miami, trying desperately to get to Guantanamo.
 Beyond that are efforts A. J. undertook to stop the war in Vietnam, including his trips to Saigon and Hanoi.

 The physical voice of A. J. Muste was silenced in death in 1967.
 But his words carry through…in all he has written and said, and predominantly in the influence he shared with those who have been called to witness for justice and peace.
 Welcome to this site intended to share films and other documents about A. J.

 We share it willingly with the world in hope that A. J.’s message will resonate.
 There is a DONATE button below it.
-With the limited exception of initial funding from the A. J. Muste Memorial Institute in New York City and little Hope College in Holland, Michigan (A. J.’s 1905 alma mater), this entire project has come out of the filmmakers’ pockets.
+With the limited exception of initial funding from the A. J. Muste Memorial Institute in New York City and little Hope College in Holland, Michigan (A. J.’s 1905 alma mater), most of this project has come out of the filmmakers’ pockets.
 Drs.
 Kathleen Verduin and David Schock have put it all on the line.

 If you contribute, the charge on your PayPal will be to penULTIMATE, Ltd. That’s our corporation.
 It was intended as a for-profit enterprise.
 But you know how things go.